Open-TEE/project/README.md

     $ git clone https://git.gitorious.org/qt-labs/qbs.git

 Build without installing:

     $ cd qbs
     $ qmake -r
     $ make -j4

+If you wish to run qbs from a location other than the build directory (optional), run:

+    $ make install INSTALL_ROOT=$HOME/<PATH TO QBS>

-Do not run make install if you don't have installation prefix defined, otherwise it will just create mess to your root directory.
+**Note:** Do not run make install if you don't have installation prefix defined, otherwise it will just create mess to your root directory.
 (This is marked as a bug to be resolved for next release of qbs.) !!

 You may want to include `~/qbs/bin` (or similar) to your `PATH` environment variable.